-Design and Technology offers students a range of career pathways in design and manufacture fields such as product, architectural, furniture and jewellery at both professional and vocational levels.
-In addition, students will gain an awareness of roles in construction, town planning and material, civil and environmental engineering.
+Design and Technology offers students a range of career pathways in design and manufacture fields such as product manufacture, designed environments, furniture and jewellery at both professional and vocational levels.
+In addition, students will gain an awareness of roles in construction, town planning, material sciences and engineering.

 Students studying technologies will learn about the design process and the manufacturing of solutions.
-They will apply problem solving skills through designing solutions which create attractive and functional spaces and products which solve current and real-world issues.
-Students will develop research skills, design thinking and a range of practical and communication skills through project-based learning.
+They will apply problem solving skills through designing solutions which create aesthetic and functional spaces, and products which address real-world issues.
+Students will develop research skills, design thinking and a range of communication and practical skills through project-based learning.
 They will refine their interpersonal and intrapersonal skills including collaboration and project management.
-Students be able to reflect on their own learning and be able to evaluate and justify their processes and solutions.
+Students will be able to reflect on their own learning and evaluate and justify their processes and solutions.

-Design and Technology is a course we have selected for its flexibility.
-It is made up of school selected units from the BSSS courses: Designed Environments, Design and Emerging Technology and Design and Graphics.
+Design and Technology is a course delivered due to its breadth of diverse units available through the BSSS course framework.
+Key units within Design focus on the Design Process, products, manufacturing, innovation, communication and designed environments.
 This allows the teacher to tailor the organisation of content to the cohort for each class.
 Below is an example content progression.